 We have learned here that translating children’s stories is actually a great from of immersion.
 Since you are actively learning and using the language, it is like conversing with a native speaker.
 It is very possible to get proficient in the language just by translating stories from a target language to your native tongue and vice-versa.

 But hey, if you want to take a break from translating and hear how actual natives talk, you’re standing in the best possible place.
 FluentU is the leading provider of language learning videos in the internet.
 Here, you’ll be treated to immersive lessons for different major languages of the world.
-With FluentU, you get a 24/7 multimedia education right in your own bedroom.

 So what are you waiting for?